 PTSD is an ugly word.
 It's one that's rarely discussed and even less frequently addressed.
 Every year, thousands of veterans come home silently carrying a burden that the rest of the world can’t see.
 Every year, the U.S. loses roughly 8,000 veterans to suicide.
 That's 22 lives per day, one every 65 minutes.

-With one in three returning troops being diagnosed with serious PTDS symptoms, it’s heartbreaking to learn that less than 40 percent of them ever seek professional treatment.
-Fortunately, a new form of supplementary treatment is gaining ground, the kind that requires a throttle twist and an open road.
+With one in three returning troops being diagnosed with serious PTSD symptoms, it’s heartbreaking to learn that less than 40 percent of them ever seek professional treatment, and that out of that 40 percent only half receive "minimally adequate" care.
+Fortunately, a new form of supplementary treatment is gaining ground, one that involves a throttle twist and an open road.

 |U.S. Army soldiers executing a T-Clocks checklist, Wikimedia Commons - Esther Garcia|

 The ability to join motorcycle clubs also offers veterans a sense of community.
 That support is vital in overcoming any challenge, and for many vets the brotherhood helps immeasurably in that process.

 Motorcycles can mean many things to many people.
-For some they’re an outlet, to others a challenge, or even an art form.
-To those suffering from PTSD, motorcycles can offer much needed quiet in the storm.
+For some they’re an outlet, to others a challenge, or even art.
+For those suffering from PTSD symptoms, motorcycles can offer a heavily needed quiet in the storm.

-By: Melissa Juranitch
+Written by: Melissa Juranitch